Susan Poser: University of Illinois at Chicago

 In 2016, Poser was appointed provost and vice chancellor of academic affairs at the University of Illinois-Chicago.
 During that time, many initiatives were initiated, most notably the acquisition of John Marshall Law School making it the first public law school in Chicago.
 Poser oversaw the highest student enrollment ever at the university as it set records for six years in a row, culminating with a 33,598 student enrollment in 2020.
-However, her tenure also saw a strike from graduate assistants and teaching assistants in regards to pay.
+However, her tenure also saw a strike from graduate assistants and teaching assistants in regard to pay.
 This strike would last about three weeks and cancel over 550 classes.

 Hofstra University

 Poser was named Hofstra University's ninth president on December 9, 2020, and assumed the post on August 1, 2021, becoming the first woman to be president of Hofstra.
 In an interview with the Valley Stream Herald, Dr. Poser outlined her priorities as the next president, which include a commitment to the liberal arts, meeting as many people and perspectives as possible, promoting a "culture of inclusion" and possibly still including virtual learning after the COVID-19 pandemic at the university.